chunky-dev/docs/ChunkyDocs/docs/user_interface/render/advanced.md

 --

 - `Merge render dump` - Useful for multi-PC rendering.
-Merges a renders .dump file into the currently loaded scene combining the total SPP.
+Merges a renders `.dump` file into the currently loaded scene combining the total SPP[^1].

 ---